 An entry forecourt, the central organising element of the project, provides access to the new sculpture garden to the West and a tree-lined lawn along Washington Avenue to the East.
-An iconic sculpture is planned to be placed in the green space along the Washington Avenue.
+An iconic sculpture is planned to be placed in the green space along Washington Avenue.

-The renovation involved the relocation of the old sculpture garden and creation of a new sculpture garden, which will house the museum’s collections and events.
+The renovation involved the relocation of the old sculpture garden and the creation of a new sculpture garden, which will house the museum’s collections and events.
 It features four sections namely the Café Terrace, the Sycamore Grove, the Event Lawn and the Birch Walk.

-The new sculpture garden was named as the Patricia M Jurgensen Sculpture Garden, also known as Patty’s Garden, in September 2015.
+The new sculpture garden was named the Patricia M Jurgensen Sculpture Garden, also known as Patty’s Garden, in September 2015.

-Apart from providing large and flexible exhibition space over the first floor gallery spaces, the second floor of the new wing houses an event court, which is designed to overlook the sculpture garden to the north.
+Apart from providing large and flexible exhibition space over the first-floor gallery spaces, the second floor of the new wing houses an event court, which is designed to overlook the sculpture garden to the north.
 The sculpture garden is accessible by a staircase from an outdoor terrace for events.

 The glass, multi-level concourse and the three bridges connecting the new wing with the existing building are supported by steel structures.
-Both the ends of the new gallery are fitted with glass panels held by a grid structure.
+Both ends of the new gallery are fitted with glass panels held by a grid structure.

 The new building has a metal roof decking and the terrace leading out of the special event space is made of an assembled steel structure.

-The renovation retains the cast-in place frame and the art transport elevator from the existing Ross Wing.
-The building structure combines cast-in place, post-tensioned concrete, concrete masonry walls and structural steel.
+The renovation retains the cast-in-place frame and the art transport elevator from the existing Ross Wing.
+The building structure combines cast-in-place, post-tensioned concrete, concrete masonry walls and structural steel.

 The new and expanded gallery areas are used to house both the museum’s present collections and new travelling exhibitions.
-The new retail store and café with connections to the outdoor spaces are located at the ground floor of the new wing.
+The new retail store and café with connections to the outdoor spaces are located on the ground floor of the new wing.
 Large foldable glass wall panels open up the cafe to a terrace, which overlooks the new sculpture garden.

 An existing auditorium in the old wing of the museum building was also reconfigured as a 288-seat auditorium.
 An air-conditioned and fully enclosed loading dock was constructed in the museum’s ‘back-of-house’ for secure handling of artworks.
 The building also features other facilities such as art storage spaces and event support spaces.